tawalaya/cat-eval/compositions/Readme.md

 }
 ```

-The following example will generate a configuration based on the following image, consiting of two lloyd functions and a text2speech function.
+The following example will generate a configuration based on the following image with two Lloyd functions and a text2speech function in compostion.

 ![Figure1](example.jpg)